drako0812/DRAK-0/README.md

 #### Other Dependencies

-1. [ChaiScript](github.com/ChaiScript/ChaiScript/tree/v6.0.0) this is added into the repo manually from github.
+1. [ChaiScript](https://github.com/ChaiScript/ChaiScript) this is added into the repo manually from github.
+2. [Boost.Nowide](https://github.com/artyom-beilis/nowide) this is added into repo manually from github.